USPS v3 Migration Guide:

 | EasyPostClient("API_KEY") | USPSClient(client_id, client_secret) |

 Key difference: EasyPost wraps USPS behind a proprietary abstraction layer with per-label pricing.
-The usps-v3 SDK maps directly to the USPS v3 REST API schema, so you're working with USPS native data structures.
-Zero vendor lock-in.
+The usps-v3 SDK stays close to the USPS v3 schema, so you're working with USPS-native data structures without extra middleware concepts.
 For the full comparison, see EasyPost vs RevAddress pricing compared.

 Want Someone Else to Handle the Infrastructure?

-The SDK gives you direct USPS v3 access with automatic token management.
-If you also want caching, rate-limit smoothing (300-600 req/min), retry logic, and BYOK credential isolation handled at the infrastructure level, RevAddress wraps the v3 API with those features built in.
+The SDK gives you USPS-native v3 access with automatic token management.
+If you also want managed caching, request smoothing, retry logic, and BYOK credential isolation handled at the infrastructure level, RevAddress wraps the v3 API with those features built in.

 usps-v3 SDK works with both direct USPS and RevAddress.
 Change the base URL and API key — your code stays identical.
 Start the migration now